 3).
 Try to keep the meetings no more than 30 minutes long.
 Longer meetings tend to make people daydream, get bored and tired.
 It also eats into your prime time sales calling time.
 Let’s face it – you only have so many hours in the day.
 Unless you have clients all over the world (and I’ve been in the situation a couple of times), where you could literary work 24/7 and always have prospects to call, your time is very limited.
 Use it wisely.

 4).
 Do you really need to meet every week?
 Can you hold the meetings biweekly?
 Or, as suggested in one video, schedule meetings only when necessary.

 5).
 Will the meetings help the sales process?
-Will the meeting help sales people do their jobs better?
-If the answer to both questions is no, then stop having the meetings or develop a better agendas.
+Will the meeting help salespeople do their jobs better?
+If the answer to both questions is no, then stop having the meetings or develop a better agenda.

 As the old saying goes, time is money.
 Meetings take up a lot of time.
 Think carefully about what you do and say before scheduling a meeting.